Skip to main content

 Tips & Advice

-Wear comfortable walking shoes with good grip as the cave floor can be slippery and uneven
+Wear shoes with good grip - the walkways can be a bit slippery from the humidity